Ira-Singh-Parmar/Ira-Singh-Parmar/README.md

 # Hello World! 🌟

 Welcome to my GitHub profile!
-I’m Ira Singh Parmar, a passionate developer and lifelong learner.
-I have completed a certificate in Python from Harvard University (CS50) and have a strong foundation in HTML, CSS, JavaScript, and C languages.
+I’m Ira Singh Parmar, a passionate developer exploring the world of Computer Science, AI/ML, and creative coding.
+I’ve completed Harvard University's CS50 Computer Science and CS50 Python courses, giving me a strong foundation in programming and problem-solving and have a strong foundation in HTML, CSS, JavaScript, and C languages.
 I also have a keen interest in creating 3D animations.

 🔧 **Skills & Technologies**